lcherone/harvest-time-companion/REVIEWER-INSTRUCTIONS.md

 # Chrome Web Store Reviewer Instructions

-Replace `https://github.com/lcherone/harvest-time-companion` after publishing this folder as its own public repository.
-Paste the section below into the Chrome Web Store **Test instructions** field.

----

 HarvestTime is an internal time-entry assistant that uses a companion API running locally on the user's computer.
 The API binds only to `http://127.0.0.1:8787`; it is not a remote data service.